-Lateness of more than 30 minutes after 8.55am, results in an unauthorized absence for the whole morning session.
-This has an effect on the child's overall attendance percentage. (see appendix 2)
+Lateness of more than 20 minutes after 8.55am, results in an unauthorized absence for the whole morning session.
+This has an effect on the child's overall attendance percentage.

-When a child is unwell, parents should contact the school before school starts on each day of absence informing the school of the reason for absence.
-The school's telephone number is 209877 opt 1, or parents can inform their child's teacher if in Reception, Years 1 or 2.
+When a child is unwell, parents should contact the school by 9am on each day of absence informing the school of the reason for absence.
+The school's telephone number is 209877 option 1, where a voicemail can be left.

 The Senior Management Team and all teaching staff work to ensure a high level of enjoyment and commitment to learning as a means of ensuring regular attendance.